 We're being led to believe that genetically mutated and misshapen cannibals who can barely string 2 words together, can set elaborate traps, evade detection for decades, can conceive children or look after abducted children, construct working generators and working appliances all while subsisting on nothing more than human bodies.
 Not only is it impossible, it doesn't even work as a piece of fiction.
 I can see more believability in the existence of Superman, seeing as he was at least alien, than I can in radiation from nuclear testing creating a family of stunted and yet super-intelligent freaks.
 I get that all artistic work is inspired from something else and is therefore derivative of what came before, but I hate it when there is practically no creative input into ripping off a story that's already been done and done better and then accepting kudos for making it worse.
 I guess this version will appeal to fans of gore and sadly not much else.

-A total waste of time Having never seen this movie or read anything about it, I thought I'd give it a shot and basically I shouldn't have bothered.
+Having never seen this movie or read anything about it, I thought I'd give it a shot and basically I shouldn't have bothered.
 Unfortunately there was nothing really else on TV at the time so instead of streaming something, I chose to watch Cop Out.
 The show is on while I'm writing this review as I wanted to maintain the feeling of dread that this stupidity is giving me and hopefully get those of you who haven't seen it, the opportunity to just steer clear.

 2 detectives, Bruce Willis and Tracy Morgan are on the hunt for a rare and valuable baseball card that was stolen when it was about to sold to a sports dealer to help pay for the wedding of Willis' daughter.
 2 hapless thieves end up tasing Willis from behind while Morgan is arguing on the phone outside oblivious to the goings on.
 The sports memorabilia store is plundered along with the rare card.
 They manage to track down one of the thieves who gives them the location of the person who supplies them with drugs in exchange for stolen high end sports merchandise.
 The drug lord is happy to give back the card on the proviso that the detectives spend their time tracking down his car, which he loves and has been stolen.
 All of this as well as the ensuing unrealistic situations are supposed to be funny.